-UX designers are involved in designing sites and software for specific target groups and end users.
-The purpose of your role is to ensure that the 'user experience' for individuals using websites or applications is as efficient as possible and makes sense to people, who are often from non-technical backgrounds.
+User experience (UX) designers are involved in the design of digital products and services, such as websites and mobile apps, for specific target groups and end users.
+The purpose of your role is to ensure that the 'user experience' for individuals using websites or applications is as efficient and pleasurable as possible.

-- sketch out visual concepts both on paper and using software applications
+- propose and sketch out a range of visual concepts both on paper and using software applications

 - work on cross-platform applications to develop user experiences covering mobile phones, tablets and computers

-- re-design or create mobile apps that are easy to use and are configured appropriately for smartphones and tablets
+- redesign or create mobile apps that are easy to use and configured appropriately for smartphones and tablets.

 - Experienced UX designers can earn between £30,000 and £50,000.